abridged/collabland-dev/tutorials/introduction.md

 ## 4. Call the Collab.Land API
-Full documentation of the Collab.Land API can be found here
+Full documentation of the Collab.Land API can be [found here](https://dev.collab.land/docs/downstream-integrations/api/).

 ⚠ I don't know how to interpret the api.collab.land site this page links to